Where refugees in Florida are arriving from

 Refugee arrivals during the 2023 fiscal year dramatically outpaced the prior two years, reaching over 60,000 from October 2022 to September 2023.

-Stacker referenced data from The Refugee Processing Center to compile statistics on the number of refugees and their countries of origin resettled in Florida in March 2024.
+Stacker referenced data from the Refugee Processing Center to compile statistics on the number of refugees and their countries of origin resettled in Florida in June 2024.
+Countries with only one refugee since October 2023 are not included.

 To Florida: